DEFRA/ffc-jenkins-pipeline-library/vars/buildNodeJs.md

 ```

 By default an [npm audit](https://docs.npmjs.com/cli/audit) will run for every
 build.
-Currently the job will not fail the build regardless of any
-vulnerabilities being found.
-This is a temporary measure and when it changes,
+If any issues are identified at a level of `moderate` or above the build
-the library will be a new `MAJOR` version as there is a high likelihood
+will be marked as failed.
-existing builds will fail.

 The job has been setup to allow several options to be configured, details of
 those options are available in [build](build.md).
 In order to override the
 options when running the `buildNodeJs` pipeline, the config option requires the